-AATA Executive Director, Cynthia Woodruff brought to the Association 20 years of experience in the corporate world, primarily in marketing and communication positions at the ABC and CBS radio networks.
-In 2007, she made a values-driven move into the nonprofit arena, where she held positions of leadership in Rebuilding Together, Inc. and SOS Children’s Villages-USA.
+Cynthia Young, Executive Director, brought 20 years of experience in the corporate world to the Association.
+In 2007, she made a values-driven move into the nonprofit arena, where she held leadership positions in Rebuilding Together, Inc. and SOS Children’s Villages-USA.
 Cynthia is an active member of the Association Leadership community and has earned Certified Association Executive (CAE) status through the American Society of Association Executives.
 On a personal note, Cynthia’s family has personally benefited from art therapy, which adds to her passion for AATA’s mission to expand access to art therapy.
-She lives in Northern Virginia with her husband, son, and “six-is-enough” rescued four-legged family members.
+A single mom, she lives in Northern Virginia with her son and “six-is-enough” rescued four-legged family members.

 Terri Cochran, Senior Manager, Member Services.
 An accomplished association management professional with 8 years of experience in member operations.
 Internally motivated with a strong attention to detail, she has a passion for enhancing the member experience and engagement within an association.
 Terri manages membership retention and recruitment while serving as the internal expert on AATA’s association management system.
 She leads the team in using data and industry best practices to position the organization as a must-have membership.
 Terri is currently studying to earn the Certified Association Executive (CAE) status through the American Society of Association Executives.
 She is a strong library advocate and in her spare time serves on the Board for the Friends of the Cascades Library.
 She is also active in the National Association of Parliamentarians.
 Terri graduated with a B.S. degree in Psychology from Virginia Tech.